In-depth review: Leica M262 vs M9 vs M240.

 The M-E was my first digital M. For a new Leica that camera was a bargain.
 I made more “keeper” images with that M-E in the 2 years I used it than I had with my DSLR in previous years.

 I was hoping for a refresh of a classic digital M. With Leica’s introduction of the Q and SL, and strangely enough, the collector’s item M60, I thought this was a good sign for the return of a “classic” digital M focused only on still images.
 The Q and SL are better video platforms and gives Leica the space to produce a purely still image M body.
+The M262 is the rangefinder I hoped Leica would release.

-Leica has a hit on their hands with the M262.
-After a few weeks using the M262 I’m declaring it the best, pure digital rangefinder Leica has made to date.
 I was so taken with the M262 after renting it for a week I sent my M-E to off for sale and purchased the M262.

 How the M262 differs from the M9 and M240